Payment Webhooks

 Important: Failed Payment Retries

-โš ๏ธ Critical: When a payment fails (payment.failed), customers can retry the same payment.
+โš ๏ธ Critical: If retry is enabled for a payment, customers can retry the same payment after a payment.failed event.
 This means a failed payment may later become completed.

 Do not permanently cancel orders on payment.failed events.
 Keep them available for retry and only cancel after a timeout period or explicit user action.